MON - FRI 8AM - 5PM

 2. Inspect the cord for fraying or damage and replace it if necessary.

-Checking the Carburetor
+Checking the carburetor

 If your chainsaw is hard to start, runs poorly, or stalls, the carburetor could be the problem.